conorbmurphy/CourseraGettingandCleaningDataProject/CodeBook.md

 6 activities were monitoried and are labled in the "activities" column

-The 68 remaining variables are those with measures for mean or standard deviation.
+The 68 remaining variables are those with measures for mean or standard deviation normalized and bounded withing [-1,1].
 Please see the README.txt and features_info.txt in the dataset for additional information